 Just as you take care to make your learning environment visually appealing and stimulating, you should also note the effect that music has on the atmosphere in the classroom.
 Entering a classroom can be intimidating for people of any age.
-For children learning a foreign language, it can be particularly daunting.
+For young children, it can be particularly daunting.
 Music can really help to make your classroom warm and inviting.

-Start a typical lesson with "Knock Knock Hello" playing in the background.
-It's a very welcoming song that signals to young children that it's classtime time.
-Greet students at the door and as they come into the classroom and sit down, they'll usually start singing or humming along.
+Start a typical lesson with a welcoming song like “Knock Knock Hello” playing in the background.
+It signals to the students that it’s class time.
+Greet students at the door and invite them to come into the classroom and sit down.
+As they get settled, they’ll usually start singing or humming along to the song.

-With super energetic classes, use soothing music in the background at the beginning of class, such as any of the lullaby medleys from the Super Simple Songs CDs, some classical music, or your favorite quiet music.
-With quieter groups, try upbeat, even silly music playing to start class.
-Use music to set a tone right from the start of class.
+With super energetic classes, try soothing music in the background at the beginning of class, such as any of the lullaby medleys from the Super Simple Songs – Original Series CDs, some classical music, or your favorite quiet music.
+With more reserved groups, try playing upbeat, even silly music, to start class.
+Music can set the tone of the class right from the start of the lesson.

-Children react to music in a way that they don't react to anything else.
-When a song comes on that they recognize and like, they'll notice right away.
-Use songs to welcome students to class, say, "Hello," lead into circle-time activities, signal when it's time to clean up, practice ABCs, read a story, or other classroom activities.
-The students know exactly what to do when they hear the music and begin singing along right away.
-Even when you don't play music as a cue, the students become so familiar with the language from the songs ("Clean up," "Make a circle," "Please sit down," etc.) that they respond quickly to the teacher's directions and often begin singing on their own.
+Children react to music in a way that they don’t react to anything else.
+When a song comes on that they recognize and like, they’ll notice right away.
+Use songs to welcome students to class, say, “Hello,” lead into circle-time activities, signal when it’s time to clean up, practice ABCs, read a story, or other classroom activities.
+The students know exactly what to do when they hear the music and respond right away.
+Even when you don’t play music as a cue, the students become so familiar with the language from the songs (“Clean up,” “Make a circle,” “Please sit down,” etc.) that they will quickly follow the teacher’s directions.

-Plan your classes to have music accompany the whole class.
-An iPod or other MP3 device can make this easier by using playlists, so that you don't need to change CDs during class.
-Before a 50-minute class, make a digital playlist of about 70 minutes worth of music (50 minutes worth of class-time music plus 4-5 songs to use as back-ups if you need a change of pace).
+Plan your classes so that music accompanies the whole class.
+Use an iPod, or other MP3 device, to make playlists so that you don’t need to change CDs during class.
+Before a 50-minute class, make a digital playlist of about 70 minutes worth of music (50 minutes worth of class-time music plus 4-5 songs to use as back-ups if you need to change activities or have extra time).

-If you don't have a digital music player, all of the Super Simple Songs CDs are arranged to work great in a class playing from start to finish.
-Each CD starts with a welcoming song, a hello song, an active song, etc., and then finishes with a goodbye song and a lullaby.
+If you don’t have a digital music player, all of the Super Simple Songs CDs are designed to work great in a class playing from start to finish.
+Each CD starts with a hello song, an active song, language theme songs, and then finish with a goodbye song and a lullaby.
 You can just put the CD on and let it play.
-When you get to times when you need to concentrate on an activity, just turn the volume down and leave the music playing in the background.
+When you get to a section of the lesson where you need to concentrate on an activity, just turn the volume down and leave the music playing quietly in the background.

-When the hello song starts, everyone starts singing.
-When the hello song finishes and the get-up-and-move song (such as "Walking Walking" or "Seven Steps") starts, start singing and dancing with that song.
-When that is finished and "Make A Circle" starts, come together and make a circle.
-When that song finishes and everyone is seated in a circle, have some relaxing classical music come on signaling to you, the teacher, that it's time to start your planned activity, and signaling to the students that it's time for them to settle down and listen to the teacher.
-When the activity is finished, forward to the next song on your playlist (maybe the "Clean Up!" song or another active song) and that will signal to everyone what the next activity is.
+When the hello song starts, stand up and start singing.
+When the hello song finishes and the get-up-and-move song (such as “Walking Walking” or “Seven Steps“) starts, sing and act out that song.
+When that is finished and “Make A Circle” starts, come together and make a circle.
+At the end of the song, everyone is seated in a circle.
+Next, have some relaxing classical or other instrumental music come on signaling to you, the teacher, that it’s time to start your planned activity, and signaling to the students that it’s time for them to settle down and listen to the teacher.
+When the activity is finished, forward to the next song on your playlist (maybe the “Clean Up!” song or another active song) and that will signal to everyone what is happening next.

 Planning your classes with musical cues not only helps the students recognize what is happening next, but it helps you as a teacher move smoothly between activities.

 You never know for sure what kind of energy level young children are going to come to class with.
-One day, you have a class full of children bouncing off the walls with energy (often on rainy days when they can't go outside to play), the next day the same kids seem like they are moving in slow motion.
-Music really helps to calm down a rowdy class, or give a class a needed boost of energy.
-The lullaby medleys, found on all three of the Super Simple Songs Original Series CDs, can help create a calming environment in class, or try the slower-paced "Learn It" versions of the songs on some CDs.
-Sometimes, when a class is full of energy, they need to let it all out before settling down, so play a super active song such as "Walking Walking," "Seven Steps," "Count And Move," "The Hokey Pokey Shake (Sing It)", "We All Fall Down," or "The Pinocchio."
-When those songs are finished, most kids have burned off their excess energy and ready to settle down and concentrate.
+One day, you have a class full of children bouncing off the walls with energy (often on rainy days when they can’t go outside to play), the next day, the same kids seem like they are moving in slow motion.
+Music really helps to calm down a rowdy class, or give a lethargic class a needed boost of energy.
+The lullaby medleys, found on all three of the Super Simple Songs – Original Series CDs can help create a calming environment in class, or try the slower-paced “Learn It” versions of some of the songs on the CDs.
+Sometimes, when a class is full of energy, they need to let it all out before settling down, so play a super active song such as “Walking Walking,” “Seven Steps,” “Count And Move,” “The Hokey Pokey Shake (Sing It)“, “We All Fall Down,” or “The Pinocchio.”
+When the song is finished, most kids have burned off their excess energy and are ready to settle down and concentrate.

 Songs are a great way to teach new language to youngsters.
 Even when children don’t fully understand all the lyrics, they are excited to try to sing along.
 When you have songs with simple lyrics that kids can dance and do gestures to, the children sing and learn SO quickly.